Need help getting started? Unlock your own 28-day journey to a more meaningful life.

 For one week, take 10 minutes every day to complete the following:

-• Write down the three funniest things you heard, saw, did, or experienced today.
-Think about the things you found really funny and describe how they made you feel.
+1. Write or type out the three funniest things you heard, saw, did, or experienced today.
+Think about the things you found really funny and describe how they made you feel (like warm, amused, or giggly).

-• Also write down the reason why these things were funny.
+2. Also write or type out the reason why these things were funny.
 In other words, answer the question: “Why did this funny event happen?”
-It may be a bit tricky to think about the “why” of the funny things in your life, but it will become easier over the course of the week.
+It may be a bit tricky to think about the “why” of the funny things in your life, but it will get easier with practice.

-Here are some other tips you may find helpful for your writing:
+Here are some other tips you may find helpful:

 • Give the event a title (e.g., “joked with my friend about parenting”).

-• List any funny things you like: They can be relatively small in importance (e.g., “my partner made a silly face”) or relatively large (e.g., “I went to a comedy show”).
+• List any funny things you like.
+They can range from small moments (e.g., “my partner made a silly face”) to important events (e.g., “I went to a comedy show”).

-• Remember to write down exactly what happened in as much detail as possible, including what you did or said and, if others were involved, what they did or said.
+• Remember to describe exactly what happened in detail.
+Include what you did or said, where you were, what was going on, and, if others were involved, what they did or said.

 • To make this exercise part of your daily routine, consider writing before bed.